shine-o/shine.engine.packet-sniffer/README.md

 # Server side sniffer

-> Tool that captures all packets between the client and services, and between the services themselves.
-The user can start an **action** which will sniff all packets and save them to one or more **pcap** files while the action is ongoing.
+> Tool that captures all packets between the client and services and show them in real time.
+>The program also saves the streams between the flows to a pcapng file.

 #### Default ports for 2016 services.